An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Details of FedRel

 where $\emph{l} \!=\!
 1,..,L$ denotes the message passing layer, and $\boldsymbol{H}^{0}_{spa}\left(t\right) = \boldsymbol{X}\left(t\right)$.
 We have $\boldsymbol{H}_{spa}^{L}\left(t\right)= \left[\boldsymbol{h}^{spa}_{1}\left(t\right),\boldsymbol{h}^{spa}_{2}\left(t\right),...,\boldsymbol{h}^{spa}_{N}\left(t\right)\right]$ as the up-to-date node embeddings in $\mathcal{G}_{spa}\left(t\right)$, and the graph embedding of which can be calculated as:

-Eq.8 and Eq.9 essentially provide the embeddings of nodes and graph at each timestamp, which are then taken as the input to Inter-temporal graph block for embeddings update in temporal dimension.
+Eq.8 and Eq.9 essentially provide the embeddings of nodes and graphs at each timestamp, which are then taken as the input to the inter-temporal graph block for embeddings update in the temporal dimension.